The Hognose Snake Plays Dead in Dramatic Fashion

 Advertisement

-Hognoses are less disposed to playing dead in a captive setting.
+Hognoses are less disposed to feign death in a captive setting.
 Easily housed in a 20-gallon (75-liter) terrarium, the snakes can make wonderful pets.
 Western hognoses are especially popular with keepers and breeders alike.

-Again, despite being venomous, Heterodon snakes rarely bite larger creatures, people included.
-Only on rare occasions do "hoggies" bite the hands that feed them.
-The venom these reptiles carry isn't considered dangerous to humans — although getting injected with it may lead to blisters, swelling and other symptoms.
+Again, despite being a venomous species, Heterodon snakes rarely bite larger creatures unless threatened; only on rare occasions do "hoggies" bite the hands that feed them.

 Advertisement

-Such accidents most often occur when the snake "smells" food on its owner's fingers.
+Such accidents most often occur when the snake detects food on its owner's fingers.
 You can avoid that problem by washing your hands thoroughly before each interaction.

 Advertisement